 Trends in high schools across Canada/US of young girls protesting school dress codes, such as a “go braless” movement.

 Analyze the treatment of women compared to men in a global sense – in other countries, how are women treated compared to their male counterparts.
 Ex: In some countries, women aren’t allowed to drive, have to be completely covered when in public, cannot be in the company of any male who is not their father or husband, can be stoned to death by a husband under suspicion of adultery, etc.

 Female Genital Mutilation (or Female Circumcision).
 Why is this done, what does it involve, and what countries/cultures participate in it.
 What is the expectation related to this potential practice being done in Canada – is it allowed?
 What’s the reaction if caught?

 2018 India – response to 8 month old raped by 28 yr old cousin.
 Calls for changes in women’s protections.

-2018 SAG Awards – Nicole Kidman won Outstanding Performance by a Female Actor in a Mini Series and, in her acceptance speech, championed those in the film industry who recognize women past 40 “are viable” still.
-Compare that to the attempts to maintain a youthful appearance by many, including Kidman, whose upper lip was frozen and unmoving during the SAG Awards evening.
+2018 SAG Awards – Nicole Kidman won Outstanding Performance by a Female Actor in a Mini-Series and, in her acceptance speech, championed those in the film industry who recognize women past 40 “are viable” still.
+Compare that to the attempts to maintain a youthful appearance by many, including Kidman, whose upper lip seemed to some frozen and unmoving during the SAG Awards evening.

-2018 Golden Globe Ambassador, Simone Garcia Johnson, daughter of “The Rock” Johnson, a 16 year old presenter at the awards show had a noticeable frozen upper lip as well.
+2018 Golden Globe Ambassador, Simone Garcia Johnson, daughter of “The Rock” Johnson, a 16-year-old presenter at the awards show had a noticeably frozen upper lip as well.
 Is botox only for the older crowd?